sonic-net/SONiC/doc/fwutil/fwutil.md

 ##### 2.2.2.3.1 Overview

-The purpose of the update commands group is to provide an interface for automatic FW installation of various platform components.
+The purpose of the update commands group is to provide an interface
+for automatic FW installation of various platform components.

-Automatic FW installation requires platform_components.json to be created and placed at:
+Automatic FW installation requires "platform_components.json" to be created and placed at:
 _sonic-buildimage/device/<platform_name>/<onie_platform>/platform_components.json_
-default image path = /usr/share/sonic/device/<onie_platform>/fw_update/
+Recommanded image path = /lib/firmware/<vendor>/

 **Example:**
 1. Non modular chassis platform